gkumeriya15/MovieB/README.md

                                   [default: no-leave]
-  --caption / --no-caption        Download caption file  [default: caption] -O, --caption-only              Download caption file only and ignore movie --stream                        Stream directly in MPV player instead of downloading -S, --simple                    Show download percentage and bar only in
+  --caption / --no-caption        Download caption file  [default: caption] -O, --caption-only              Download caption file only and ignore movie -S, --simple                    Show download percentage and bar only in
                                   progressbar
   -T, --test                      Just test if download is possible but do not